Styner2023/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 >
 > Move the `data.js` into your project folder.

+# What exactly is a JSON data? 🤔
+JSON, AKA JavaScript Object Notation

+A JSON object contains data in the form of key/value pairs:

+- The key and value pairs are separated by a colon(:)
+- Located left of the colon is the key, and on the right is it's value.

 If you open your `data.js` file, you will see an array of JSON data.

 ```js